Co-Op Program

 Connect with Rochelle to learn about her Co-Op experience at r2kang@ucsd.edu

-Rochelle is a fourth-year undergraduate whose daily and weekly tasks are often variable at Excellos, a biotechnology startup company that specializes in providing unique full-service contract development and manufacturing that pairs the collection of critical human cells and tissues with manufacturing.
-It has been eye-opening for her to work alongside extremely talented people and seeing the growth of a new company.
+Rochelle was a Co-Op student at Excellos, a biotechnology startup that specializes in providing unique full-service contract development and manufacturing that pairs the collection of critical human cells and tissues with manufacturing.
+She was also a teaching assistant at UC San Diego School of Medicine..

 Biochemistry/Chemistry major